nycdsa/campaign-field-dash/README.md

 ## Running the script

 To run the script, follow these steps:

+1. Go to the "Add Survey Data" or "Add Contact Data" sheet in your Google Spreadsheet.
+2. Click on the button associated with the function you want to run.
+This is the recommended way to run the script.

+Alternatively, you can also run the script from the Apps Script Editor, but you must be in the "Add Contact Data" or "Add Survey Data" active sheet for it to work:

 1. Select the function you want to run from the select function dropdown.
 2. Click on the play icon to run the function.